There’s a burgeoning opportunity in ecommerce for freelance developers. WordPress ecommerce is booming and you can be a part of it.

-See page X for a comparison of plugins.
+See this Shopping Cart Roundup PDF for a comparison of plugins.

 You need a payment processor your clients can use.
 Just because you like a particular processor doesn’t mean your clients will.
 You can have a recommended option, but you’ll need to be flexible.
 Some clients will want a standard process with a payment gateway and a merchant account.
 Others will want a quick third party solution.
 Still others will come with their own merchant account ready to go.
 You need to have recommendations and be flexible enough to find something that works for your client.

 There are three foundational things any ecommerce site will need—domain names, hosting and SSL certificates.
 These are also three services you can provide and markup, creating extra margin and making more money.